Skip to main content

 Legal unless:

-• Posted “No Guns”
+• The building is posted “No Guns”

 Hospitals

-Not prohibited by law, but:
+Not banned by state law, but:

 • Most hospitals post “No Guns”

-• Hospital policy may prohibit
+• Hospital policy often bans firearms

 Portland-Specific Rules

-Measure 114 (2022): Oregon voters passed additional restrictions, but legal challenges continue.
+Measure 114 (2022): Oregon voters passed more restrictions, but legal challenges are ongoing.
 As of 2026:

 • Large capacity magazine ban (10+ rounds) — enforcement varies